 How to Take REYATAZ

-The usual REYATAZ® (atazanavir sulfate) dosage for most people is one or two REYATAZ capsules once daily (see bullets below).
+The usual REYATAZ® (atazanavir) dosage for most people is one or two REYATAZ capsules once daily (see bullets below).
 REYATAZ must always be taken with a meal or snack and in combination with other HIV medications.
 Your healthcare provider will let you know the REYATAZ dosage that is right for you.

 Do not take REYATAZ if you are allergic to REYATAZ or to any of its ingredients.